varped/Crime-Prediction-Model/README.md

 ## How to Run the Code
 You can run the notebook by following these steps:

-- 'Download the Notebook'
+- Download the Notebook:
 Click on Crime_Prediction_Project_CLEANED.ipynb in this repository and download the file to your computer.
-- 'Open Jupyter Notebook or Jupyter Lab'
+- Open Jupyter Notebook or Jupyter Lab
-- 'Navigate to the downloaded .ipynb file'
+- Navigate to the downloaded .ipynb file
-- 'Run all cells in order to reproduce the full analysis and predictions.'
+- Run all cells in order to reproduce the full analysis and predictions.

 ## Libraries Used
 - Pandas, GeoPandas, scikit-learn, XGBoost, SHAP, OSMnx